huggingface/community-events/jax-controlnet-sprint/README.md

 > 💡 Note: For this sprint, you are NOT restricted to just training ControlNets.
 We provide this training script as a reference for you to get started.

-For faster training on TPUs and GPUs you can leverage the flax training example.
+For faster training on TPUs and GPUs you can leverage the Flax training example.
 Follow the instructions above to get the model and dataset before running the script.

 ### Setting up your TPU VM